Empathy-Labradors/makegamessa-talk-2018-07-25-/more heart, more humans.md

 ![](img/constraints.jpg)

-^ S: If you can do a good job under hard constraints, that makes you a "whoa" and "dayyum" designer Shout out: some examples of constraints for the abilities activities over yonder
+^ S: If you can do a good job under hard constraints, that makes you a "whoa" and "dayyum" designer
-Cognitive: plain language
-Physical: keyboard controls
-Visual: colour contrast
+// Shout out: some examples of constraints for the abilities activities over yonder Lead by design example, inspire others to do the same.
+This can be groundbreaking - the opposite of boring!

 <!--
 E.g. "Design me a website" is hard.